moot-books/moot-KTU/CSE/S6/DAA_CS302.md

 subtitle: KTU S6 CSE CS302
 ---
 # Algorithm Analysis Techniques
-## Syllabus
-Introduction to Algorithm AnalysisTime and Space Complexity- Elementary operations and Computation of Time Complexity- Best, worst and Average Case Complexities- Complexity

-Calculation of simple algorithms
-Recurrence Equations:Solution of Recurrence Equations –
-Iteration Method and Recursion Tree Methods

 ## Algorithm
 An Algorithm is a finite set of instructions which if followed accomplishes a particular task.